kiffoh/kiffoh/README.md

 # 👋 Hi, I'm Kiff

 ## 👨‍💻 About Me
-- 🎓 Self-taught developer with a Masters in Chemical Engineering (Digital Engineering) from the University of Manchester
+- 🎓 Self-taught developer with a Masters in Chemical Engineering (specialising in Digital Engineering) from the University of Manchester
 - 🌱 Passionate about leveraging technology to solve real-world problems
 - 🔭 Currently developing EasyMessage, a full-stack messaging application
 - 🌍 Based in the UK
 - 💡 Committed to continuous learning and building end-to-end solutions

 ### 🎯 My Journey
-I discovered my passion for coding during my Masters in Digital Engineering.
+I discovered my passion for coding during university and decided to proactively explore capabilites through online courses like The Odin Project.
 Through completing The Odin Project, I've developed:
 - Strong problem-solving skills through hands-on project building
 - Proficiency in navigating technical documentation
 - Expertise in version control and collaborative development